cabenitez/nodeJS-basic-module/README.md

 nodeJS-basic-module
 ====================

-this is an example about module creation on Node.js
+This is an example about module creation on Node.js